 When creating great content, the magazine article pitch or website article pitch should align with the client’s core values, be something their ideal audience wants to ‘like’ and share on social, be original and fresh, and could be a thought-provoking piece, like a thought leadership article on LinkedIn or an op-ed or personal essay.
 Get more tips on creating good content here.
 Brainstorming great ideas for a client takes time before you work on how to write a pitch email and while you might think you have the perfect article pitch for a magazine and quickly try to write it up and send it over, if you’re thinking about how do you write a pitch, it’s important to do your homework and make sure you’ve researched the publication as well as your pitch so you know it’ll be the right fit before you work on how to write a good pitch.

+Sometimes, you have a great idea for a client–but they already covered it!
+So frustrating!
 This task on written pitches can be tricky because it isn’t always easy to find out if a magazine has covered that specific topic or idea before unless they’ve uploaded all of their articles to their website.
 Do a site search to see if they have similar articles before you spend much time thinking about how to write an article pitch for this client.
-(To do a site search on the idea you would type in “keto dinners” site:dianakelly.com if you wanted to see if that topic was on my site before you pitched it.)
+(Example: To do a site search on the idea you would type in “keto dinners” site:dianakelly.com if you wanted to see if that topic was on my site before you pitched it.)
 Learn more about where to find freelance article ideas to pitch here.
 If you’re a veteran freelancer who’s been pitching for a long time and feel “stuck” when it comes to finding new pitches for an existing client or you just want help brainstorming fresh article ideas, try this freelance writing exercise.

 Make sure your written pitch for an article includes the section of the magazine you see the article being published in, or, the section of the website it could be a fit for.
 This is an important step when learning how to pitch an article to a website.
 For example, you wouldn’t pitch a personal essay for the “front of book” section of the magazine if they don’t have essays there.
 This is the type of info you need to have before exploring how to write a pitch email for an article at this publication.
 Or, you could tell the editor something like, “I see this article living in the Health section of your site” if it’s a health pitch.
 This lets the editor know you’ve familiarized yourself with their outlet and the sections of their website or magazine when writing an article pitch.
 You can even suggest a potential word count range as well.
 Here’s an example of how much to charge for a 500-word article.

-You have to set yourself apart from the publicists who are sending pitches to editors about their clients, new products, upcoming books, and event invites.
+When you’re sending an article pitch, you have to set yourself apart from the publicists who are sending pitches to editors about their clients, new products, upcoming books, and event invites.
 My PDF of freelance article pitches has examples of email subject lines I used that got high open rates.
 Model your subject lines after the ones I used when pitching editors to get them to respond to your pitch.
-(Writers wanted: Here’s the answer for “how much do freelance writers make.”)

 After addressing the editor, do the following: